-- 1. Click the date-time range at the top right of the Audits tab.
+1. Click the date-time range at the top right of the Audits tab to open a range selector.

-- 2. Do one of the following:
+2. Select one of the pre-defined ranges.

-- Click a Last n hours link.

-- Specify a custom range:

-- 1. Click Custom range.

-- 2. In the Selected Range endpoints, click each endpoint and specify a date and time in the date control fields.
+To enter a specific time range, choose Custom range and use the controls in Selected Range to specify start and end dates and times.

-- 3. Click Apply.
+3. Click Apply.